 QuickStart templates for implementers

 Implementers can use a QuickStart setup template when creating companies to quickly and more accurately set up companies that belong to certain industries.
-Creating a company using a QuickStart template lets you:
+Creating a company using a QuickStart provides the following benefits:

-• take advantage of precreated account groups and financial reports
+• Take advantage of standard account groups and financial reports

 Using a QuickStart setup template gives new companies a basic infrastructure right out of the box.
 By using this infrastructure, you can modify and populate a company much more quickly than by creating a company from scratch.
-While you still need to create the Chart of Accounts, a QuickStart template gives you built-in features, including:
+While you still need to create the Chart of Accounts, a QuickStart template gives you built-in features, including the following:

 • AP and AR configuration

 These items are different for each type of QuickStart template, ensuring that every company is set up according to industry-wide standards and needs.
-For example, the default account groups are different in a company set up with the Services template than for one that was set up using the Nonprofit template, because their needs and requirements differ.
+For example, the default account groups are different in a company set up with the Services template than for one set up with the Nonprofit template, because their needs and requirements differ.

 Templates do not include actual data such as transactions, customers, suppliers, items, or bank account numbers.

-These built-in features improves the speed and accuracy of company creation.
+These built-in features improve the speed and accuracy of company creation.
 You can change the template values during the setup, and many items can be changed even after that.
-It is important to note that a QuickStart template doesn't contain everything that you need to set up the company; some additional setup is needed, such as the Chart of Accounts and other company-specific requests.
+It's important to note that a QuickStart template does not contain everything that you need to set up the company.
+Some additional setup is needed, such as the Chart of Accounts and other company-specific requests.

 Implementers can copy a company that was created from a QuickStart template.
 A copied company retains all the features of the original company.